0x008Y1E00/pd2-smf-fix/README.md

+# [PAYDAY 2] Suppressor Muzzle Flash Fix

 The mod removes muzzle flash for weapon with a suppressor.
 The mod is written in the Lua scripting language.
 Not conflicting with other mods.

 **Installation :**